-The following tables quantify the estimated benefits that each of the named executive officers would have received had they been terminated in the manner described below on December 31, 2019, and, with respect to those benefits contingent upon the occurrence of a Change in Control, assuming the Change in Control occurred on such date.
-The value for RSUs is determined in accordance with SEC rules as the number of shares subject to RSUs that received accelerated vesting, multiplied by \$41.21, which was the closing price of our common shares on December 31, 2019, as reported by the NASDAQ Stock Market.
+The following tables quantify the estimated benefits that each of the named executive officers would have received had they been terminated in the manner described below on December 31, 2020, and, with respect to those benefits contingent upon the occurrence of a Change in Control, assuming the Change in Control occurred on such date.
+The value for RSUs is determined in accordance with SEC rules as the number of shares subject to RSUs that received accelerated vesting, multiplied by \$49.15, which was the closing price of our common shares on December 31, 2020, as reported by the NASDAQ Stock Market.
 The value for RSUs also includes the aggregate amount of dividends that had accrued on unvested RSUs, which amount is paid upon vesting of the awards.
-The value for share options that received accelerated vesting is determined in accordance with SEC rules as the difference between the closing price of our common shares on December 31, 2019 and the option exercise price, multiplied by the number of shares subject to the share option.

-J. Adam Abram.
-The following table describes the potential estimated payments that Mr. Abram would have been entitled to receive had he been terminated on December 31, 2019, calculated in the manner described under the paragraph "Quantification of Termination Payments".
-The amounts are estimated, and actual amounts may vary if Mr. Abram's employment was actually terminated under the circumstances set forth below or our common shares were trading at a different price, where relevant.
-Mr. Abram would have been required under his employment agreement to comply with the Restrictive Covenants for a period of 18 months from the date of termination of his employment, in order to continue to receive the Separation Benefits, and not be obligated to repay the Company any amounts received.
+Frank N. D'Orazio.
+The following table describes the potential estimated payments that Mr. D'Orazio would have been entitled to receive had he been terminated on December 31, 2020, calculated in the manner described under the paragraph "Quantification of Termination Payments".
+The amounts are estimated, and actual amounts may vary if Mr. D'Orazio's employment was actually terminated under the circumstances set forth below or our common shares were trading at a different price, where relevant.
+Mr. D'Orazio would have been required under his employment agreement to comply with the Restrictive Covenants for a period of 18 months from the date of termination of his employment, in order to continue to receive the Separation Benefits, and not be obligated to repay the Company any amounts received.
 The acceleration of vesting for the RSUs in connection with a Change in Control are not subject to compliance with the Restrictive Covenants.

-Without Cause; Good Reason or Renewal Termina (without Chang Non- Without Cause or ation for Good Reason te in (with Change Termination (with Change Executive Benefits and Payments Upon Termination Control) in Control) in Control) Separation Payment \$2,550,000 \$2,550,000 \$2,550,000 Insurance \$ 5,294 \$ 5,294 \$ 5,294 Discretionary Bonus RSUs (amount includes accrued dividends payable upon vesting) - \$ 903,772 Share Options - -
+Executive Benefits and Payments Upon Termination Without Cause; for Good Reason or Non- Renewal Termination (without Change in Control) Without Cause or for Good Reason (with Change in Control) Non-Renewal Termination (with Change in Control) Separation Payment \$1,275,000 \$1,275,000 \$1,275,000 Insurance \$ 29,982 \$ 29,982 \$ 29,982 Discretionary Bonus \$ 200,000 \$ 200,000 \$ 200,000 RSUs (amount includes accrued dividends payable upon vesting) \$3,098,982

 Robert P. Myron.
-The following table describes the potential estimated payments that Mr. Myron would have been entitled to had he been terminated on December 31, 2019, calculated in the manner described under the paragraph "Quantification of Termination Payments".
-The amounts are estimated, and actual amounts may vary if Mr. Myron's employment was actually terminated under the circumstances set forth below or our common shares were trading at a different price, where relevant.
+The following table describes the potential estimated payments that Mr. Myron would have been entitled to had he been terminated on December 31, 2020, calculated in the manner described under the paragraph "Quantification of Termination Payments".
+The amounts are estimated.
 Mr. Myron would have been required under his employment agreement to comply with the Restrictive Covenants for a period of 18 months from the date of termination by the Company without Cause, by him for Good Reason or in the event of a Non-Renewal Termination of his employment in order to continue to receive the Separation Benefits, and not be obligated to repay the Company any amounts received.
-The acceleration of vesting for the RSUs and share options in connection with a Change in Control, and payment of accrued but unpaid Tax Equalization Payments, are not subject to compliance with the Restrictive Covenants.
+The acceleration of vesting for the RSUs in connection with a Change in Control is not subject to compliance with the Restrictive Covenants.

-Witho ut Cause; for For Cause, Death Good R eason or Non- Witho ut Cause or Nor ı-Renewal or Disability, or Renewa l Termination for G ood Reason Tei rmination Executive Initiated 40 (witho ut Change in (wit h Change (wit th Change Non-Renewal Executive Benefits and Payments Upon Termination (1) Control) in Control) in Control) Termination Separation Payment \$1 ,950,000 \$1, 950,000 \$1 ,950,000 Insurance \$ 33,137 \$ 33,137 \$ 33,137 Discretionary Bonus RSUs (amount includes accrued dividends payable upon vesting) \$3, 157,359 Share Options Tax Equalization Payment True-up \$ 31,829 \$ 31,829 \$ 31,829 \$31,829
+Executive Benefits and Payments Upon Termination Without Cause; for Good Reason or Non- Renewal Termination (without Change in Control) Without Cause or for Good Reason (with Change in Control) Non-Renewal Termination (with Change in Control) For Cause, Death or Disability, or Executive Initiated Non-Renewal Termination Separation Payment \$2,100,000 \$2,100,000 \$2,100,000 Insurance \$ 33,137 \$ 33,137 \$ 33,137 Discretionary Bonus RSUs (amount includes accrued dividends payable upon vesting) \$2,682,579